Fairyfly: Economic importance

 In 2005, Gonatocerus ashmeadi was used against invasive glassy-winged sharpshooters in Tahiti and Moorea of the French Polynesia.
 Again, it was very effective, bringing down the pest density by about 95% in just a year after introduction.
-It was subsequently also released in the Society Islands, the Marquesas, and the Austral Islands, where similar results were obtained against glassy-winged sharpshooters.
+It was subsequently also released in the rest of the Society Islands, in the Marquesas, and the Austral Islands, where similar results were obtained against glassy-winged sharpshooters.

-In South Africa, Anaphes nitens was introduced very successfully to control the eucalyptus snout beetle (Gonipterus scutellatus).
+In South Africa, Anaphes nitens was introduced very successfully to control an undescribed species of eucalyptus snout beetle (Gonipterus sp.).
 In Australia and Israel, members of the genus Stethynium, were being investigated in 2006 as possible biological control agents for gall-forming crop pests such as Ophelimus maskelli.

 Fossil record

 Fairyflies are well represented in fossil amber inclusions, copal, and compression fossils.
 Their fossils have been found from the Early Cretaceous up to the Miocene epoch.
 It is, in fact, the only family of chalcidoids definitely known to date back to the Cretaceous period.

 Paleogene and Neogene fossils of fairyflies were first described in 1901 by Fernand Anatole Meunier.
 He described fossil fairyflies from Baltic amber, most of them from the Eocene (55 to 37 mya).
 In 1973, Richard L. Doutt described several species from the Burdigalian (20 to 15 mya) amber of Mexico.
 In 1983, Csaba Thuróczy described another species from Baltic amber, this time dating to the Oligocene (33 to 23 mya).
 And in 2011, John T. Huber and Dale Greenwalt described fairyfly fossils from the oil shales of the Kishenehn Formation (Lutetian age) of Montana.
 These comprised two new genera and six species.

 Cretaceous fairyflies are much rarer.
 In 1975, Carl M. Yoshimoto described four genera of fairyflies from the Cretaceous of Canada.
 In 2011, John T. Huber and George Poinar Jr. described the genus Myanmymar from Burmese amber.
 Dating back to the Lower Cenomanian age (about 100 mya) of the Late Cretaceous, it is the oldest known fairyfly (and chalcidoid).
 They are surprisingly very similar to modern genera, though with a greater number of flagellar segments and longer forewing veins.
-The characteristics of the fossil (taking into account Yoshimoto's earlier discoveries) led them to conclude fairfylies either may have existed much earlier than Myanmymar, or they may have diversified rapidly during that time period.
+The characteristics of the fossil (taking into account Yoshimoto's earlier discoveries) led them to conclude fairyflies either may have existed much earlier than Myanmymar, or they may have diversified rapidly during that time period.

 Genera

-Mymaridae include the genera listed below.
-Allomymar and Metanthemus has been transferred to the family Aphelinidae.
+Mymaridae includes the genera listed below.
+Allomymar and Metanthemus have been transferred to the family Aphelinidae.
 The fossil genus Protooctonus has been transferred to the family Mymarommatidae, and is now considered to be a synonym of Archaeromma.
-Nesopolynema, Oncomymar, and Scolopsopteron were synonymized to the genus Cremnomymar in 2013, and their species are now classified under the latter.
+Nesopolynema, Oncomymar, and Scolopsopteron were synonymized with the genus Cremnomymar in 2013, and their species are now classified under the latter.
 Shillingsworthia is also excluded, as it was a tongue-in-cheek hypothetical concept of a species from the planet Jupiter, "described" by Alexandre Arsène Girault in 1920 to disparage his colleague Johann Francis Illingworth.